 - Unique blend of prebiotic fibers to promote regular bowel movements and help balance digestive function.

-- Hill's Prescription Diet c/d Multicare Urinary Care Chicken & Vegetable Stew Canned Cat Food is specially formulated by Hill’s nutritionists and veterinarians to support your cat’s urinary health
+- Hill's Prescription Diet c/d Multicare Urinary Care with Chicken Dry Cat Food is specially formulated by Hill’s nutritionists and veterinarians to support a cat’s urinary health

 - Clinically tested to lower the recurrence rate of most common urinary signs by 89%